Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 Finally, and most importantly, if you wait in non-doing without expecting cranial wave patterns, the cranial wave will not appear.
-Instead, neutral arises as a whole body stillness out of which primary respiration will breathe the forces of life body-wide.
+Instead, neutral arises as a whole body stillness out of which primary respiration breathes the forces of life, body-wide.

-Therefore, if you orient to the nervous system, or expect tides to appear, it lays down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
-The result is dysfunction, symptoms, and disease, ... all of which accelerates the onset of death.
-Cranial wave, being the fossilized record of the past, is inside an inertial empty void, it is not in the present, nor is it an expression of the dynamic fractal field of life, which is primary respiration.
+Therefore, if you orient to the nervous system, expect tides to appear, or visualize primary respiration, those efferent activities lay down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
+The result is increased dysfunction, symptoms, and disease, ... all of which accelerates the onset of death.
+Cranial wave, being the fossilized record of the past is an inertial empty void, it is not the motion present, nor is it an expression of the dynamic fractal field of life, which is primary respiration.

-The door to primary respiration is to wait in stillness without expecting any motions - and that includes not expecting or visualizing tides.
+The door to primary respiration is to wait in stillness without expecting any motions - and that includes not expecting tides or visualizing primary respiration.
 When neutral arrives, as a whole body stillness, it will ignite whole-body primary respiration - the fluid tide, the first expression in the biodynamic field.

-I take offense at the term “mid-tide.”
-Labeling fluid tide “mid-tide” implies that the cranial wave is the first tide, and it is not a tide.
+I take offense at the term “mid-tide” as a re-labeling Sutherland's original term fluid tide, the first biodynamic tide.
+"Mid-tide” implies that the cranial wave is the first tide, and it is not a tide.

 When you expect cranial wave or a tide, it will leave false fulcra, the inertial forces of death, in a client that turns the ground substance from a liquid to a gel.
 Gelled ground substance emits digital electro-charged cranial wave patterns.
-A gel cannot transmit fractal instructions, which convey healthy function that emanates from the whole body primary respiration to all the cells.
-Expectation is efferent, and it depletes cellular vitality and can lead to symptoms that become disease.
+Gelled ground substance cannot transmit fractal instructions, which when liquid can convey healthy function that emanates from the whole body primary respiration to all the cells.
+ANY Expectation is efferent, WHICH depletes cellular vitality and can lead to symptoms that become disease.
 Death draws that much closer.
 This is why Sutherland asks us to trust the tide.

 Here is a letter from a biodynamic cranial osteopath clarifying that a biodynamic practitioner uses no efference: